ilyahabr/yolo_trocr_bentoml/README.md

 ```
 ---

-### Challenges Encountered:
+### Problems:

-1. **Memory Accumulation in Container:**
-   - Memory issues arise when executing within a container, witnessing a cumulative increase of 500MB with each inference attempt.
+1. Memory issues arise when executing within a container, witnessing a cumulative increase of 500MB with each inference attempt.

-2. **Time Limit Exceeded during Batch Operation:**
-   - While performing a 30-batch operation, an error is encountered, surpassing the 60-second time limit.
+2. While performing a 30-batch operation, an error is encountered, surpassing the 60-second time limit.(can't reproduce in this repo because of different data and pre/post processing)

-3. **Discrepancy in Memory Usage:**
-   - Running with `BENTOML_CONFIG=configuration.yml bentoml serve service.py:svc -p 8995 --development --reload --debug` consumes significantly less memory than execution within a Docker container.
-Approximately 3GB of memory is utilized, which escalates further with increased batch sizes (e.g., 5500 for batch 30).
+3. Running with `BENTOML_CONFIG=configuration.yml bentoml serve service.py:svc -p 8995 --development --reload --debug` consumes significantly less memory than execution within a Docker container.
+Approximately 3GB for serve of memory is utilized, and for docker 6-8GB, which escalates further with increased batch sizes

-4. **RuntimeError with Batch Size 30:**
-   - A RuntimeError is experienced with a batch size of 30, displaying the message: "Unexpected ASGI message 'http.response.start' sent after the response has already been completed."
-Despite successful functionality and the desired response, this error persists.
+4. A RuntimeError is experienced with a batch size of 30, displaying the message: "Unexpected ASGI message 'http.response.start' sent after the response has already been completed."
+Despite successful functionality and the desired response, this error persists. (can't reproduce in this repo because of different data and pre/post processing)

-5. **Swagger Not Functional in Docker Container:**
-   - Swagger functionality is impaired when using the Docker container, but it works seamlessly with `bentoml serve`.
+5. Swagger functionality is impaired when using the Docker container, but it works seamlessly with `bentoml serve`.
 Investigating the reason for this disparity.

----
+6. What benefits I get while using custom runner with transformers lib and bentoml.transformers?

+7. Can't send defaultdict as input, but send as output is fine.